rakiya30/Customer-Retention-Analysis/README.md

 An Analysis on Telecom CustomerChurn Rate

 ### Project Overview
-This data analysis project aims to provide inghts and recommendations on customer retention and churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset
+This data analysis project aims to provide inghts and recommendations on customer churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset

 ### Problem Statement
 This Report Would be Analysing and Providing Answers and Recommendation to the following Databel Business Question :